Victory-chidimma/SEARCHBAR/README.md

-# SEARCHBAR
+SEARCH APP
-an online calculator using Html, CSS and Javascript
+an image search engine using Html, CSS and Javascript